DIY Painted Chair — Refresh your home decor with a DIY painted chair makeover for that old piece of furniture you forgot you even owned!

 I like how it turned out though!
 What do you all think?
 Don’t get me wrong.

 I know the pattern is a little crazy, but would you ever paint a pattern on one of your old chairs?
-The good thing about the particular is that it’s doesn’t get super scratchy if you apply it lightly, here’s how I made mine…
+The good thing about the particular is that it’s doesn’t get super scratchy if you apply it lightly.

-The beautiful before photo…
+And here’s the beautiful before photo…

-Next, I removed the seat cushion and started with the peach half circles on that, and then painted the rest of the chair with the seat cushion removed.
+Next, I removed the seat cushion and started painting the peach half circles on cushion and then painted the rest of the chair with the seat cushion removed.

-Once the peach pattern was painted and dried.
-I went back with the foam pouncer and antique gold to make dots randomly throughout and let dry.
+Once the peach pattern was painted and dried, I went back with the foam pouncer and antique gold to make dots randomly throughout and let dry.

-I think if it I did it all over again I would do move of a messy brushstroke like I did on this pillow though, what do you think?
+I think if it I did it all over again I would do move of a messy brushstroke like I did on this pillow though.